Image Search

 “Once Upon Alaska” 11th Spread…Image 2870

 Drifting icebergs near the face of tidewater glaciers often serve as nurseries for harbor seal mothers and their pups.
 The ice offers a place to birth their young, a place for rest and sunning, as well as a refuge from their main predator, orcas (also known as killer whales).
-The two most ...
+The two most important pupping grounds in Southeast Alaska are John Hopkins Inlet in Glacier Bay National Park and South Sawyer Glacier in Tracy Arm-Fords Terror National Wilderness.
+This image is included as ...

 “Once Upon Alaska” 10th Spread…Image 2669